 Chinese students are required to bring the following documents in addition:

 Legalized notarized declaration which includes family name, given names, date of birth, place of birth, name of father and name of mother and a notarized certified true copy of the document or documents on which the notary has based his statement regarding the birth and the data of the parents.
-The documents that are accepted are:

 - Hukou of the parents in which the birth of the child is registered

 - Declaration of the hospital which explicitly states that this statement can be used for the registration of the birth in the Hukou registry;

 - A statement from the Public Security Bureau where the requested data prove out

 - Notarized certified copy of the updated and complete Hukou of the child itself.

 This should be done as soon as possible, as the legalisation process can take a number of months.